Decoding of (Interleaved) Generalized Goppa Codes: Joint Decoding of Interleaved Generalized Goppa Codes

 \section{Joint Decoding of Interleaved Generalized Goppa Codes}

 Interleaved codes are known to be able to decode beyond the unique decoding radius~\cite{metzner1990general,bleichenbacher2003decoding,justesen2004decoding,schmidt2005interleaved,holzbaur2019decoding}, especially in appearance of \emph{burst errors}.
 Burst errors can be modelled as an error matrix $\E$ that only has a few non-zero columns.
-We denote by $\supp(\E)$ the indices of the non-zero columns of $\E$. \begin{definition}[Interleaved Goppa Codes] Let $w$ be the interleaving order.
+We denote by $\supp(\E)$ the indices of the non-zero columns of $\E$.
+We present the explicit decoder and derive the new maximum decoding radius for GGCs, which is different from the general form of that for interleaved Reed-Solomon codes~\cite{schmidt2005interleaved} or interleaved classical Goppa codes~\cite{holzbaur2019decoding}. \begin{definition}[Interleaved Generalized Goppa Codes] Let $w$ be the interleaving order.
 Given a generalized Goppa code $\Gamma(\mathcal{L},G)$, a $w$-\emph{interleaved generalized Goppa code} is denoted by $w$-$\mathcal{I}\Gamma(\mathcal{L},G)$ and defined by